| | Eyre Peninsula Holiday Destinations & TownsSouth Australia

 the loveliest stretches

+of coastline.
 From Winter Hill Lookout

 a 360 degree view